 Rooms Above the Nightclub, Theatre or Atrium

 When booking a Carnival cruise, it’s essential to consider the location of your cabin carefully.
 Rooms situated directly above a nightclub, theatre, or atrium can be both exciting and challenging.
-While being close to the action might offer a lively atmosphere and easy access to entertainment venues, it can also lead to potential noise disturbances and disruptions during quiet hours.

 If you’re light sleeper or value peaceful surroundings for relaxation, it’s advisable to opt for accommodation away from these high-traffic areas.

 On most Carnival cruise ships, the theatre is on Deck 5 and the nightclub is also on the same deck.
-So, it’s best to avoid Deck 6
+So, it’s best to avoid Deck 6.

-On the new Carnival Excel-class ships, these venues are on Deck 7, so it’s important to avoid Deck 8 on those ships.
-Additionally, many cruises feature DJs playing music in the atrium on Deck 5, but on Excel-class ships, this extends up to Deck 8, so avoid Deck 9 mid-ship if you want to sleep early.
+On the new Carnival Excel Class ships, these venues are on Deck 7, so it’s important to avoid Deck 8 on those ships.
+Additionally, many cruises feature DJs playing music in the atrium on Deck 5, but on Excel Class ships, this extends up to Deck 8, so avoid Deck 9 mid-ship if you want to sleep early.

 Stateroom Close to the Elevators

 When booking a Carnival cruise, one of the factors to consider is the location of your stateroom in relation to the elevators.
 While it may seem convenient to have a room close to the elevators for easy access, there are some drawbacks to consider.
-The constant noise and traffic near these busy areas can be disruptive, especially during peak times when passengers are getting on or off the ship.

 Staterooms close to the elevators might also have more vibration and mechanical noise, which could take away from your overall relaxation and comfort during the cruise.
-For those seeking a peaceful retreat within their cabins, choosing a room away from the elevator banks may be worth considering.

 Rooms Directly Below the Pool Deck